 Fennel is native to the mediteranes.
 Fennel is available as whole seeds or grounds.
 The green leaf, stalk, and bulb of the florence fennel are used as garnished or vegetables in the mediteranian region.

 The fruits, also referred to as seeds are oval and ridged.
 They are bright or pale green to yellowish brown in colour.
-Fennel has a fresh camphoraceous anise like aroma with a slighly bitter taste.
+Fennel has a fresh camphoraceous anise like aroma with a slightly bitter taste.

 Fennel seeds contain calcium, potassium, magnesium, phosphorus, sodium, and Vitamin A.